vishvAsa/kalpAntaram/dharmaH/vishvAsaH/visheSha-dharmaH/clan/theory/v4_shUdra/ritual/_index.md

 -   Śūdra-s along with brāhmaṇas have been worshipping idols, trees, animals etc.. and hence the ineligibility doesn't matter in practice.

 ## Vedic study
-- Studying the veda was prohibited.
+adhyayana and adhyApana of the veda (repetition after a guru) was prohibited for shUdras.
 Gautama-dharma-sūtra (an influential early work) even barred them from hearing it.

 Apastamba -

 > श्मशानवच्छूद्रपतितौ ॥ ९ ॥